Medical Malpractice

 Understanding Medical Malpractice

-When thinking of medical malpractice, doctors and surgeons are usually what come to mind.
-But in reality, medical malpractice lawsuits can arise from anesthesiologists, emergency room employees, nurses, and pharmacists.
-Medical mistakes can involve hospitals, emergency rooms, urgent care centers, and even nursing homes, and can range from improper care, medication errors, and even sanitation issues.
+When thinking of medical malpractice, doctors & surgeons are usually what come to mind.
+However, medical malpractice lawsuits can also involve anesthesiologists, emergency room staff, nurses, & pharmacists.
+Mistakes can occur in hospitals, emergency rooms, urgent care centers, and even nursing homes, ranging from improper care, medication errors, to sanitation issues.

 Why Experienced Medical Malpractice Lawyers are Important

 Medical malpractice law is complex.
-If you find yourself needing a lawyer in this field, it is important that you make sure you find someone who is experienced in this unique area of the law.
-Cook & Cossio and its associated firms have successfully handled many medical malpractice cases over the years and have the experience and expertise needed to evaluate your case and help you recover if you have a case.
+If you need a lawyer in this field, it's important to find someone with extensive experience in this unique area of the law.
+Cook & Cossio and its associated firms have successfully handled many medical malpractice cases over the years, bringing the necessary experience and precision needed to evaluate your case and help you recover.

-If you believe you or loved one was injured or killed as result of medical malpractice, please give us a call today and we will be happy to talk to you about the details of your case.
+If you believe you or a loved one was injured or killed as a result of medical malpractice, please give us a call today and we will be happy to discuss the details of your case.

 The Legal Process for a Medical Malpractice Claim

-2. Investigation and Evidence Collection – Your lawyer will gather:
+• Investigation & Evidence Collection – Your lawyer will gather:

 • Medical records